 - The new HSK follows the principle of “test-teaching correlation”, bases the design of the test on the current trends in international Chinese language training, and is closely related to textbooks.
 The purpose of the test is to “promote training through testing” and “promote learning through testing”.

 - The new HSK emphasizes the objectivity and accuracy of the evaluation and stresses the learners’ actual Chinese language abilities.

 - The new HSK sets clear test objectives to allow the test takers to be able to improve their Chinese language abilities in a systematic and efficient way.

-Internet-based examination is having the examination conducted on a computer that is connected to the Internet, to test the Chinese proficiency of the student.
+- Internet-based examination is having the examination conducted on a Computer that is connected to the Internet in Test Site.

 - A reference for an educational institution’s decision-making concerning recruiting students, assigning students to different classes, allowing students to skip certain courses and granting students academic credits.